Vale Father Bob

 There is no mention of further reserve service, but given he was awarded the Reserve Forces Decoration which had a 15-year qualification, he would have continued to serve until atleast 1980, well into his time as Parish Priest in St Kilda.

-Whilst he had no direct connection with the Victorian Artillery units, Padre Father Maguire attended our RAA Annual Camps on several camps with Reverend John Leaver.
+Whilst technically he had no direct connection with the Victorian Artillery units, Padre Father Maguire attended our RAA Annual Camps on several camps with Reverend John Leaver.
 He also attended our annual luncheons when possible to offer an extended Grace before Meals.
 He was well liked.

 Vale Reverend Padre Father Bob Maquire